-Verify that the licensee has conducted audits or assessments in the of radiation protection and is in compliance with license requirements, applicable.
+Verify that the licensee has conducted audits or assessments in the areas of radiation protection and radioactive waste, and is in compliance with license requirements, as applicable.

-Determine whether the licensee is identifying issues in the of radiation protection and entering them into corrective action program required by license requirements.
-Verify that the licensee has maintained records pertaining to the radiation protection , including audits and program content reviews, for three years after the record was made in accordance with 10 CFR 20.2102.
+Determine whether the licensee is identifying issues in the areas of radiation protection and radioactive waste, entering them into a corrective action program (CAP), and correcting the condition as required by license, procedure, and/or NRC requirements.
+Licensees with an approved CAP will have their corrective action program inspected in accordance with IP 88161.
+Corrective actions as a result of violations will be inspected in accordance with IP 92702.

+Verify that the licensee has maintained records pertaining to the radiation protection and radioactive waste programs, including audits, assessments, and/or program content reviews, for three years after the record was made in accordance with 10 CFR 20.2102.

 Inspection Guidance.

 Review as low as reasonably achievable (ALARA) reports, audits, and assessments, as applicable.
-Determine if attention was given to methods to lower internal and external exposure ALARA in the program reviews conducted.
+Determine if attention was given to methods to lower internal and external exposure regarding ALARA in the program reviews conducted.

-Determine if the licensee is required to conduct audits or assessments. elect internal or contracted audits performed since the previous inspection and examine the records to determine whether there was a written plan for the audit, the audit reviewed the audited area, corrective actions were taken whenever deficiencies were found, and whether there was a check of the effectiveness of the corrective action.
+Determine if the licensee is required to conduct audits and/or assessments.
+If so, select internal or contracted audits/assessments performed since the previous inspection and examine the records to determine whether there was a written plan for the audit, the audit thoroughly reviewed the audited/assessed area, corrective actions were taken whenever deficiencies were found, and whether there was a check of the effectiveness of the corrective action.

-Interview the licensee and determine the licensee ensures the effectiveness of audits
+Interview the licensee and determine if the licensee ensures the effectiveness of audits/assessments.

-Verify
+Verify the audits/assessments program:

-use a secondary (or follow-up) auditsystem on a periodic basis
+uses a secondary (or follow-up) audit/assessment system on a periodic basis;

-conducted by a member of management or a senior technician not directly responsible for the system audited and/or
+is conducted by a member of management or a senior technician not directly responsible for the system audited/assessed; and/or

-use .
+uses contracted auditors/assessers.

 Determine if safety-significant findings are being tracked through completion by the corrective action program, if required.

 Perform a screening review of items entered into the corrective action program.
-Identify safety-significant or repetitive failures that fall within the scope of the inspection.
-In addition, be alert to conditions, such as repetitive equipment failures or human performance issues that might indicate a trend or warrant additional follow-up.eview of the licensee's corrective action program, Health Physics (HP) log book, or file on HP problems may be useful identify areas needing special attention.
+Identify if there are safety-significant or repetitive failures that fall within the scope of the inspection.
+In addition, be alert to conditions, such as repetitive equipment failures or human performance issues, that might indicate a trend or warrant additional follow-up.

+A review of the licensee's corrective action program, Health Physics (HP) log book, or file on HP problems may be useful in identifying areas needing special attention.
 Particular attention should be directed toward identifying trends and ascertaining whether corrective actions were directed toward the cause and not merely the symptoms.

-Radiation Protection Procedures.
+Radiation Protection and Radioactive Waste Procedures.

 Inspection Requirements.

-Verify that safety-significant changes to procedures in the of radiation protection re in compliance with regulatory and license requirements.
+Verify that safety-significant changes to procedures in the areas of radiation protection and radioactive waste were in compliance with regulatory and license requirements.

-Verify that safety-significant changes were made in accordance with the procedure revision process, .
+Verify that safety-significant changes were made in accordance with the procedure revision process, as applicable.

 Inspection Guidance.

 Review substantive changes to procedures which have been implemented.

-Determine that limits, precautions, and controls, as specified in the procedures are consistent with regulations and license requirements.
+Determine that limits, precautions, and controls, as specified in the procedures, are consistent with regulations and license requirements.

-Select a sample of procedures with safety-significant changes, if applicable, and verify that the changes were implemented in the field through direct observation or interview of technicians.
+Select a sample of procedures with safety-significant changes, if applicable, and verify that the changes were implemented in the field through direct observation or interview of technicians or operators.

-By reviewing a sample of recently changed or new radiation protection procedures, determine whether the system for approving procedures complies with license requirements, applicable.
+By reviewing a sample of recently changed or new radiation protection and radioactive waste procedures, determine whether the licensee’s system for approving procedures complies with license requirements, as applicable.

 Verify that the licensee has followed their change control process in accordance with approved procedures, as applicable.

 Determine whether safety-significant procedure changes are:

-reviewed and approved the license;
+reviewed and approved in accordance with the license;